andreedev/laravel_crud/README.md

-<p align="center">Laravel CRUD</p>
-## Learning Laravel
+## Laravel CRUD

-Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.
+A CRUD made in Laravel and Boostrap.